-The 50cc Stihl MS261 is often cited as being one of the best all-around chainsaws.
+The 50cc MS261 is often cited as being one of the best all-round Stihl chainsaws.

 It’s a favorite of arborists, tree care workers, firewood businesses, and other heavy users of chainsaws.